Painleave Review: A Detailed Overview

 Which pain-tracking app is best will depend on your personal situation.
-On one hand, Painleave seems more straightforward and simple to use than other available apps, and it can be used on any WiFi-enabled device.
+On one hand, Painleave seems more straightforward than other available apps, and it can be used on any WiFi-enabled device.

 However, because it is a website, Painleave can only be used with a data plan or WiFi connection.
-Chronic pain doesn’t limit itself to the times when you have a such a connection, so it’s possible that this service won’t be an option for tracking your symptoms when you’re far away from a cell signal.
+Chronic pain doesn’t limit itself to the times when you have internet access, so it’s possible that this service won’t be an option for tracking your symptoms when you’re far away from a cell signal.

 Is Painleave Right for You?

-Though still in its infancy, by focusing on the three main categories of tracking pain symptoms, monitoring medication and recording doctor suggestions, the Painleave website is designed to help you keep your medical information in one place and better notice the triggers that can help or hurt you.
+Though the site’s still in its infancy, Painleave should help you keep your medical information in one place and better notice the triggers that can help or hurt you.